tushar-sharma/tushar-sharma.github.io/_posts/2020-01-01-hum-dekhenge.md

 thumb: https://img.youtube.com/vi/unOqa2tnzSM/0.jpg
 ---

-<p>India is currently witnessing multiple protests against the Citizenship Amendment Act (CAA) passed by the BJP (the ruling party of India).
-In a nutshell it fast tracks citizenship to few religiously persecuted refugees like Hindu, Sikh, Jain, Buddhist, Christian and Parsi from neighbouring countries.</p>
+India is currently witnessing multiple protests against the Citizenship Amendment Act (CAA) passed by the BJP (the ruling party of India).
+In a nutshell it fast tracks citizenship to few religiously persecuted refugees like Hindu, Sikh, Jain, Buddhist, Christian and Parsi from neighbouring countries.<!-- truncate_here -->

-Some argue this act brazenly violates secular structure of India by explicitly inserting religious clause in the constitution.
-Others are worried that CAA along with NPR & NRC could be used to disenfranchise poor Muslims who lack proper documentation.
-I will defer my opinion on this matter for another day.
-However I fail to understand how innocuous poem of Faiz, [Hum Dekhenge](https://en.wikipedia.org/wiki/Hum_Dekhenge), is mired in controversy.

-It all started when a video of a student in IIT Kanpur reciting Faiz's poem when viral on Twitter.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>